VirtoCommerce/vc-platform/docs/old-versions/vc113userguide/merchandise-management/items/creating-editing-deleting-a-bundle.md

 Select a type of an item - Bundle.
 On the first step of creating fill in the following fields:

-* **Item Name**В - a descriptive name of the bundle.
+* **Item Name** - a descriptive name of the bundle.
-* **Item Type**В - select type from the drop-down list.
+* **Item Type** - select type from the drop-down list.
-* **Can be purchased**В - select this check box to allow this bundle to be purchased.
+* **Can be purchased** - select this check box to allow this bundle to be purchased.
-* **Store visible**В - select this check box to let this bundle appear in the store.
+* **Store visible** - select this check box to let this bundle appear in the store.
 * **Min.
-Quantity**В - minimum quantity of bundle that must be ordered by a customer.
+Quantity** - minimum quantity of bundle that must be ordered by a customer.
 * **Max.
-Quantity**В - maximum quantity of bundle that must be ordered by a customer.
+Quantity** - maximum quantity of bundle that must be ordered by a customer.
-* **Enable Date/Time**В - date and time when the bundle will be available in the store.
+* **Enable Date/Time** - date and time when the bundle will be available in the store.
 Useful for seasonal products.
-* **Disable Date/Time**В - date and time when the bundle will be unavailable in the store.
+* **Disable Date/Time** - date and time when the bundle will be unavailable in the store.
 Useful for seasonal products.

 On the second step enter editorial review information.
 This step is not required an can be skipped.